 - SizeOfImage: The SizeOfImage member indicates the memory size occupied by the PE file on runtime.
 It has to be a multiple of the SectionAlignment values.

 - Subsystem: This field identifies the target subsystem for an executable file, i.e., the type of subsystem an executable uses for its user interface.
-Each possible subsystem value are defined in the WINNT.H file:
+Each possible subsystem value is defined in the

 POSIX_CUI | 7 | Runs in the Posix character subsystem |